wish-logger/andromeda/README.md

 Andromeda - fast, asynchronous, and type-safe Discord API wrapper built with TypeScript, designed for [Wish Logger](https://wishlogger.xyz/).

+## Documentation

+You can find the full documentation [here](https://wish-logger.github.io/andromeda/).

 Andromeda is not built for any other Discord bots out there.
 Its purpose is to be a fast, type-safe, and memory-efficient wrapper.
 Since I just started developing it, it will take some time to add every feature that Wish needs to function.

 ## Simple index.ts